 Sure, we can enter into IDLE state or start a NOOP-loop and listen for those EXPUNGE notifications coming in but consider the following:

-- IDLE is for a single folder only.
-You only see what is happening in the currently opened folder
+- IDLE and NOOP apply for a single folder only.
+You only see what is happening in the currently opened folder.

 - Reconnects happen, both because of network issues and also forced logouts.
-When logged in again you don't get notifications for the events that happened when you were disconnected
+When logged in again, you don't get notifications for the events while you were disconnected.

-- Even if you get EXPUNGE notifications, these are against sequence numbers not against ID’s, so you must be super sure that the sequence number on your end corresponds to what the server thinks it is
+- Even if you get EXPUNGE notifications, these are against sequence numbers, not against UID's, so you must be super sure that the sequence number on your end corresponds to what the server thinks it is.

 So what to do to overcome these nuisances?